blaix/prettynice/cli/README.md

 # Prettynice CLI

+Command line interface for Pretty Nice framework.
+Currently only responsible for the build step, but may expand to things like generators, starting the server, or more.

 `bin/index.js` is a node app, built from the gren files in `src/`

-Currently it's only responsible for building the app.
-May expand this to running the server, generators, etc.

 Build from the root of this repo with `just build-cli`